pexip/os-llvm-pex-future/clang/docs/CommandGuide/clang.rst

 .. option:: -arch <architecture>

+  Specify the architecture to build for (Mac OS X specific).

+.. option:: -target <architecture>

-  Specify the architecture to build for.
+  Specify the architecture to build for (all platforms).

-.. option:: -mmacosx-version-min=<version>
+.. option:: -mmacos-version-min=<version>

   When building for macOS, specify the minimum version supported by your application.